EASTER TERM 2017

 Friday 9 June: 11 am (coffee) for 11-30 am at the Royal United Services Institute,

 Whitehall (not far from the MOD) [Please note change of time & Whitehall location]

 Joint meeting (including lunch) with British Study Group on Intelligence

 The meeting is expected to end at 3-30 pm

-Further details will be circulated
+Further details will be circulated a few weeks beforehand

 Archived Seminar programmes